 How Does Economy Pricing Work?

 The main idea of an economy pricing strategy lies in the balance between cost reduction and market demand.
-The formula of Economy Pricing is:
+So what is economic price?
+The formula of economy pricing goes as follows:

 The strategy requires meticulously examining production costs, logistical expenses, marketing budgets, and other costs associated with the product or service.
 Businesses then aim to reduce these costs as much as possible, enabling them to price their products lower than competitors while still securing a profit.